AgentiPy (APY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AgentiPy Historical Price

-According to the latest data gathered on AgentiPy live price page, the current price of AgentiPy is 0.00198454USD.
-The circulating supply of AgentiPy(APY) is 999.95M APY , giving it a market capitalization of $1.98M.
+According to the latest data gathered on AgentiPy live price page, the current price of AgentiPy is 0.00244877USD.
+The circulating supply of AgentiPy(APY) is 999.95M APY , giving it a market capitalization of $2.45M.

 The AgentiPy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of APY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.